gabrielBusta/releng-rfcs/rfcs/0038-refactor-shipit-for-adding-projects.md

 - We need to re-design the shipit frontend a bit (we could add a product selection dropdown)
 - We need to add pages and APIs to add, delete and update product configuration
 - We could add the APIs and use them without a UI, sending them posts through an HTTP client like Postman
+- What would the APIs and product database schema look like?

 ## Open Questions